CoinOPS-Official/RetroFE/docs/GLOBAL_SETTINGS.md

 |--------|---------|------|-------------|-----------------------|
 | `baseMediaPath` | `""` | `PATH` | Path to media if stored outside the build | |
 | `baseItemPath` | `""` | `PATH` | Path to items if stored outside the build | |

-In order to make scripted reconfiguration easier, RetroFE supports the filenames settings1.conf, settings2.conf, ..., settings9.conf as well.

 [Back](README.md)